stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 Remember not to start with a fancy solution right away.
 Just write what it's needed for the spec to pass.

-Now we'll add another expectation to reassure our code behaves:
+Now, we'll add another expectation to reassure our code behaves:

 ```haskell
       doubleEveryOther [1,2,3,4,5,6] `shouldBe` [2,2,6,4,10,6]
 ```

-Specs fail again of course.
+Specs fail again, of course.
 As a hint, having even and odd number of elements in the list might complicate our algorithm.
 The use of functions like `reverse` might help.
 Improve your code in small steps until specs are green one more time.

 You can always take a look at the sample project accompanying this tutorial and compare your results.
 Code doesn't need to match.
-As far as you get the right results and specs pass, it's all right.
+As long as you get the right results and specs pass, it's alright.
 And, remember to run your specs after each step to gain immediate feedback.

 ### Contexts
 Sometimes you need to write specs for a single function or feature, when used in just a couple of different environments.
-You could definitely use `it` clauses describing the input properties every time, or you could use a `context`.
+You could use `it` clauses describing the input properties every time.
+Or, you could use a `context`.
 A `context` groups one or many `it` clauses that share the same kind of input or environment.

 In particular, we want to test `sumDigits` behavior when all of the digit numbers are less than ten.
-And also test the same function when some of the numbers are greater or equal to ten.
+Also, test the same function when some of the numbers are greater or equal to ten.

 We start by creating the context and expectations for the first case: